Pedro-Filipe/DT_CMR_short_axis_conv_net/README.md

 *A: U-Net based CNN architecture.
 B: Example of segmented classes in a short-axis image.*

+## Usage
+This CNN is intended to be used with the scan mean image (average of all acquired diffusion images after co-registration).
+It also seems to work well for individual diffusion images if they are strongly denoised with a non-local means denoising algorithm [2].

-An example scan mean image is provided and this is the output from the segment.py file:
+An example scan mean image is provided:

+- dti_short_axis_example.png

+The output from the segment.py file is:

 <p align="left">
 <img src="https://github.com/ImperialCollegeLondon/DT_CMR_short_axis_conv_net/blob/master/figure_02.png" width="400px"/>